Added by The Wild Geese on April 10, 2021 at 9:00pm — No Comments

 Aidan MacCarthy crouched low in the air raid shelter he and the other prisoners of war had dug themselves.
 They had seen two American B-29 bombers flying toward the city of Nagasaki before they went into the shelter.
-A few POWs had stayed outside, though, wanting…Continue
+A few POWs had stayed outside, though, wanting to see bombs fall on the Japanese for a bit of…Continue

 "In eighteen hundred and forty-four